-The year 2002 began with Dolenz and Jones and the 2001 backing bandperforming concerts on scattered dates in North America, which included two shows in Toronto, ON, Canada and two in Minnesota in the month of January.
+The year 2002 began with Dolenz, Jones and the 2001 backing bandperforming scattered concerts in North America, which included two shows in Toronto, Ontario, Canada and two in Minnesota in the month of January.
 The Canadian shows, in particular, were a huge success, with the duo attracting 10,000 people over two nights during their stay.
 CBS Television had a camera crew in attendance at the Minnesota concerts filming a segment they included on 48Hours on May 1, 2002.

-Micky and Davy embarked on a short arena tour of Scotland, England and Ireland during the month of March.
+Micky and Davy later embarked on a short arena tour of Scotland, England, and Ireland during the month of March.
+(The Monkees were originally scheduled to appear in UK arenas in the fall of 2001.
+The UK tour was rescheduled for March 2002 after the tragic events in New York City, Pennsylvania, and Washington, D.C. in the United States on September 11, 2001.)
 The duo arrived early to promote the shows on British television and radio.
 The opening act for the UK tour was Murmurs of Irma, a group discovered by Davy Jones.
 Despite the show's now Vegas-like presentation, in their reviews of the tour, the British media were much kinder this time around, compared to the mostly negative reviews the 1997 UK tour garnered.

-The 2001 backing band once again accompanied the duo, who were advertised as "The Monkees...featuring Micky Dolenz and Davy Jones" (or "The Stars of The Monkees...Micky Dolenz and Davy Jones").
+The 2001 backing band accompanied the duo on the UK dates, who were now advertised as "The Monkees...featuring Micky Dolenz and Davy Jones" (or "The Stars of The Monkees...Micky Dolenz and Davy Jones").
 The setlist remained generally the same as the 2001 summer shows, with Peter Tork's material removed.
 New on-stage banter was also featured.
 Micky played rhythm guitar and on occasion, the drums, and Davy supplied percussion work and also played acoustic-electric guitar.
 A new live recording, Monkeemania 2002 Live in Toronto, was sold at merchandise booths during the UK tour and at subsequent North American dates.

 The set list for the concerts performed in the United Kingdom in March: